Matteo907-boop/zyrox/README.md

 # Contacts

 I get this is a complex topic, and this project was mostly for educational purposes, as well as to serve BSD Brawl.
-If you have any question, or just want to chat, feel free to reach me out:
+If you have any question, or just want to chat, feel free to reach out to me:

 -   Discord: `@s.b`
 -   Email: `mail@peterr.dev` or `me@peterr.dev`